Matteo-Locatelli/master_thesis/README.md

 # master_thesis
-Thesis for my master's degree in software engineering
+Thesis for my master's degree in computer engineering